RakanNimer/midi-to-json-api/README.md

 ## Synopsis

 Parsing midi accurately is hard.
 Thankfully some smart people developed [Midifile](http://midifile.sapp.org/), a C++ library that's very good at doing that !
-This is a wrapper node api to its functionalities
+This is a wrapper node api to its functionalities.

 ## Code Example
 ```html